|

 We see that the commutators for these generators are

-Hence, we simultaneously diagonalized and
+Hence, we simultaneously diagonalized

 by their eigenstates

-However, if one of and
+However, if one of

 and